 The hike departs a trailhead off the USFS gravel parking area off NC 183 (view maps and driving directions), hiking eastbound from the parking area.
 The trail begins a steady (and often muddy) descent to Linville Gorge, dropping elevation alongside a small creek.
 Though it’s chilly, the forest is vibrant and colorful: green moss covers rocks and downed trees, evergreen trees dot the deciduous forest, and leathery-leafed rhododendron thickets offer a wintertime dose of green.

-The hike departs the Erwin’s View overlook, doubling back on the Linville Falls Trail and passing the spur trails to Chimney View and the upper falls overlook.
+The hike departs Erwin’s View overlook, doubling back on the Linville Falls Trail and passing the spur trails to Chimney View and the upper falls overlook.
 The trail reaches the USFS winter access trail at 1.6 miles; from here, optionally hang a left to hike westbound to the trailhead parking area, completing the hike at just under 2 miles.
-There’s a whole lot more winter waterfall beauty to explore, though, so this hike continues following the trail northbound, rolling elevation alongside the Linville River and crossing the river via bridge at 2 miles.
+There’s a whole lot more winter waterfall beauty to explore, though, so this hike continues following the trail northbound, rolling elevation alongside the Linville River and crossing the river via a bridge at 2 miles.

 The hike passes through the visitor center breezeway, and then takes a right in front of the visitor center, beginning the hike on the Plunge Basin Trail.
 The trail veers to the southeast, rolling elevation through a forest filled with rhododendron.
-The trail levels briefly, just before reaching a side trail to the Plunge Basin overlook at 2.3 miles.
+The trail levels briefly, just before reaching a side trail to the Plunge Basin Overlook at 2.3 miles.
 The hike descends to the overlook, catching up-close views of the tumbling lower falls.

 The hike retraces to the Plunge Basin Trail, continuing its journey to the gorge floor.
-The trail descends a set of steep wood stairs before switching back to the south, trailing under a towering, steep-walled rock outcrop.
+The trail descends a set of steep wood stairs before switching back to the south, passing under a towering, steep-walled rock outcrop.
 The hike reaches the Linville Gorge floor at 3 miles, catching a frosty winter view of the whitewater-filled Plunge Basin below the lower waterfall.